formbricks/store/apps/docs/docs/core-concepts/webhooks.md

 :::

 :::tip Worker Pool Benefits
-The worker pool ensures Store can handle high-volume webhook traffic without memory leaks, even if your endpoints are slow or temporarily unavailable.
+The worker pool ensures Hub can handle high-volume webhook traffic without memory leaks, even if your endpoints are slow or temporarily unavailable.
 :::

 ### Expected Response